 According to the U.S. Social Security Administration’s website:

 Anyone can refuse to disclose his or her number, but the requester can refuse its services if you do not give it.
 Businesses, banks, schools, private agencies, etc., are free to request someone's number and use it for any purpose that does not violate a federal or state law.
 Sometimes they will issue a different number if you ask.

-Also in Title 11 is the Identity Theft Enforcement and Protection Act, chapter 521.
-You may want to review those laws as they deal with the unauthorized use of identifying information.
+Also in Title 11 is the Identity Theft Enforcement and Protection Act.
+This law concerns the unauthorized use of identifying information.

 The law can be complex, so you may wish to talk to an attorney if you are concerned about the safety of your personal information.
 For more information on finding an attorney, please see the library's Legal Help page.